 Most trials of interventions to prevent or treat childhood obesity have shown limited effectiveness.
-The IMPACT study’s multi-level approach takes into account the numerous factors contributing to childhood obesity and the probable complex interventions needed to help children obtain and maintain healthy weights.
+The IMPACT study’s multi-level approach tried to take into account the numerous factors contributing to childhood obesity and the probable complex interventions needed to help children obtain and maintain healthy weights.
 Several features were built into the IMPACT project to improve its effectiveness over past studies of obesity management within this vulnerable population.
 These features included:

 • Strong community engagement (Cleveland Metropolitan School District involvement, YMCA programming)

-• Extensive formative work (separate focus groups with children and parents, a one-year pilot test of the family-level interventions and study recruitment procedures)
+• Extensive formative work (separate focus groups with children and parents, a one-year pilot test of the family-level interventions, and study recruitment procedures)

 • Use of a responsive intervention to allow individualization and future replication of the interventions